Md-sakib-al-hasan/vercel-deploy/README.md

 Dragoon News is a responsive front-end web application build with react that delivers real-time news articles on a variety of topics, complete with user authentication for personalized access.
 Built with modern web technologies, the app ensures a seamless user experience across devices and secure login functionality using firebase authentication.let's build the project together.😍

 ### Base URL
-The base url for the API is:[sakib](https://openapi.programming-hero.com/api)
+The base url for the API is:[https://openapi.programming-hero.com/api](https://openapi.programming-hero.com/api)

+Endpoints
+  1.Get All News Categories
+- item 1